ainc/ainc-2018/_blog/spotting-bad-design-how-to-avoid-it.md

 header_img: /images/uploads/50676691857_69e9bcab93_c.jpg
 author_img: /images/uploads/jacquelinebenson-wall.jpg
 author: Jacqueline Benson
 description: Anyone can design!
-But it definitely helps out to get some advice, especially from someone who does it for a living.
+But it definitely helps to get some advice, especially from someone who does it for a living.
 Give our blog a quick read from our very own, Jacqueline Benson.
 ---